We continue our list of the best games for Mac. The next category is:

 Company: Feral Interactive

-To be honest, I wasn't holding out much hope for this latest addition to the Lego games series.
-I hated the film, and the running-jumping-puzzle-solving format of this seemingly endless series has been wearing a bit thin in recent games.
+To be honest, we weren't holding out much hope for this addition to the Lego games series.
+We hated the film, and the running-jumping-puzzle-solving format of this seemingly endless series has been wearing a bit thin in recent games.
 But, somewhat unexpectedly, The Force Awakens turns out to be a return to form for the Lego franchise.

 In fact, one of the things we liked was that the game actually steps back in time and begins with the battle on Endor, from Return Of The Jedi in the original Star Wars trilogy.
 This lets you jump straight into the action with Han Solo, Princess Leia and Chewbacca, rather than having to wait ages for them to be introduced in The Force Awakens.